Attenborough, Nottinghamshire

 Attenborough is a village in the Borough of Broxtowe in Nottinghamshire, England.
-It forms part of the Greater Nottingham area and is 4 + 1/2 miles to the south-west of the city of Nottingham, between Long Eaton (to the south-west) and Beeston (to the north-east).
+It forms part of the Nottingham Urban Area and is 4 + 1/2 miles to the south-west of the city of Nottingham, between Long Eaton (to the south-west) and Beeston (to the north-east).
 It adjoins the suburbs of Toton to the west and Chilwell to the north.
 The population of the ward, as at the 2011 Census, was 2,328.

 The village is home to Attenborough railway station and the Attenborough Nature Reserve.

 History

 Attenborough was known in Saxon times as Addensburgh.
 It was the home village of Henry Ireton (1611 – 26 November 1651), an English general in the army of Parliament during the English Civil War and son-in-law of Oliver Cromwell.

 In the graveyard of St Mary's Church, there is a memorial to the 134 people killed on 1 July 1918 in an explosion in the shell factory in nearby Chilwell.
 This death toll remains the largest number of deaths caused by a single explosion in mainland Britain.

 A ferry (Barton Ferry) used to cross the River Trent from the mouth of the River Erewash (near Attenborough) to Barton in Fabis.
 A crossing existed at this point since before 1774.